Construction industry email list

 Custom agent signals

-The part a static list can't give you.
+The part a static list cannot give you.

 Point Orbital's agents at your ICP and they research each firm for the signals you care about, then attach them to the record.
 A few that teams selling into construction ask for:

-If you can define the signal, an agent can go find it.
-That is what turns a list into a scored, ready-to-work account set, instead of a row that bounces.
+If you can define the signal, an agent can find it.
+That is the difference between a list and a ready-to-work, scored account set.

 Coverage